FedScale/FedScale.github.io/_docs/home/index.md

 ### Overview
-FedScale is a scalable and extensible open-source federated learning (FL) engine.
+FedScale is a scalable and extensible open-source federated learning (FL) system.
 It provides high-level APIs to implement FL algorithms, deploy them at scale across diverse hardware and software backends, and evaluate them at scale.
-FedScale also includes the largest FL benchmark that contains FL tasks ranging from image classification and object detection to language modeling and speech recognition.
+FedScale also includes the largest <a href="">FL benchmark</a> that contains FL tasks ranging from image classification and object detection to language modeling and speech recognition.
 Moreover, it provides datasets to faithfully emulate FL training environments where FL will realistically be deployed.

 <hr style="border:.8px solid silver">

 ### Package Installation

+We next show how to install FedScale after cloning it from [source](https://github.com/symbioticlab/fedscale).

 #### Quick Installation (Linux)